2025 Fall Fish Rescue on the Upper Deschutes near Lava Island

 When

-Tentatively planned for October 19-21, may change depending on weather and Wickiup Dam operations.
+The rescue is PLANNED for October 17-19, may change depending on weather and Wickiup Dam operations.
 Volunteers will receive emails and text updates.
 Volunteer shifts are not yet availble but will open soon.

 Time: 8:00 AM – 5:00 PM